That’s how many things I had put into my electronic task-management system to do.

 Thanks to David Allen and his book Getting Things Done, I forced myself to get into the habit of collecting anything that came to my mind and quickly put it down on my list before I lost that good idea.

 Idea?
-Put it in Wunderlist.
+Put it in my system.
 Got another one?
 Perfect.
-Put it in Wunderlist too.
+Put it in there too.

 On and on it went.